jubril-adeyi/terraform-mini-project/README.md

  ```
  #### This inventory file is required  by ansible to target the instances for configuration

- #### The project/ansible.cfg contains the configuration that specifies the host-inventory files that will be used by ansible and  teh neccesary credentials for configuration management
+ #### The project/ansible.cfg contains the configuration that specifies the host-inventory files that will be used by ansible and the neccesary credentials for configuration management

  *  With the neccesary files for ansible already created and configured, the ansible script; project/main.yaml applies all the configuration for setting up an apache server to the EC2 Instances.